-The Portland Water Bureau and contractor Hoffman Construction Company have officially begun an eight-year capital improvement project to update the Washington Park reservoir site at 2403 SW Jefferson Street.
+The Portland Water Bureau and contractor Hoffman Construction Company have begun a capital improvement project to update the Washington Park reservoir site at 2403 SW Jefferson Street.
 The project complies with federal and state mandates, seismically strengthens key water infrastructure on Portland’s west side, and helps ensure a healthy, resilient, and secure water system.

 SAFETY IS OUR TOP PRIORITY